 Carbs are complicated.
-If you want to feel healthy and energized, start by focussing on slow-burning carbs because they are low on the GI scale and will help you control your appetite and feel more energized throughout the day.
+If you want to feel healthy and energized, start by focussing on slow-burning carbs because they are low on the GI scale and will help you control your appetite and avoid sugar crashes throughout the day.
 Fast-burning carbs will do just the opposite by provoking hunger sensations and mood swings.

 Baguette bread: 95 (very high)